 This is the first time ‘massively parallel’ sequencing has been admitted as evidence in a courtroom anywhere in the world.
 The defense are trying to dismiss the evidence, mainly on the basis that the lab is comparing semen DNA with saliva DNA.
 The case is ongoing.

 What is DNA?

-Depending on when you went to school, you probably learnt a little about the building blocks of DNA and cell division.
-As as speedy recap:
+Depending on when you went to school, you probably learned a little about the building blocks of DNA and cell division.
+A speedy recap:

 - Our cells carry 46 chromosomes (23 from each of our parents) in the cell nucleus;

 - A chromosome is made up of one long strand of DNA;